babelyaga/simon/README.md

 Want to run this locally?
 It's easy:
 1. Clone this repo or download the source files.
 2. Open `index.html` in your favorite modern web browser.
 3. That's it!
 No npm install, no build process.
-Old school, right?
+Old school 🤓?

+Or simply go to babelyaga.github.io/simon and start playing.

 ## What I Learned